simbo1905/thinbus-srp-js/README.md

 JavaScript then makes an AJAX call using their email to load their `salt` and a one-time server challenge `B`.
 JavaScript creates a one-time client challenge `A` and uses all the information to compute a password proof `M1`.
 It then posts to the server the email, `A` and `M1` as the users credentials.
 The server uses all the information to check the password proof.
-If it is good it then redirects the user to the secure homepage.
+If it is good it then redirects the user to the private landing page.
+Note that redirecting a logged in user to a secure landing page is best practice to cause the browser to unload the login page which will delete any traces of the uses password.

 Note that the server has to remember the one-time server challenge `B` that it gave to the browser in order to check the user password proof.
 This requires storing the one-time challenge value either in the database, the server session or a server cache for the short duration of the login protocol.